The Prime Rate in Canada

 The Canadian bank prime rate plays an important role in the country's financial system, serving as a benchmark rate for a variety of financial products.
 While the Bank of Canada does not directly set the prime rate, it does have an indirect influence on it through its monetary policy.
 Banks use the prime rate as a basis for setting interest rates on loans and lines of credit, and borrowers with these variable-rate products, such as variable-rate mortgages, are exposed to interest rate risk.
 While predicting the future direction of the prime rate is difficult, understanding how it is determined and how it is used by banks and borrowers can help individuals make informed financial decisions.

-If you are in the market currently for a mortgage, a fixed rate might be the best solution.
+If you are in the market currently for a mortgage, a fixed mortgage rate might be the best solution.
 Perhaps even a short-term fixed-rate mortgage.
 With no exposure to interest rate risk during the term of the mortgage, a fixed-rate mortgage is the conservative choice for the majority of us that have a low risk tolerance.

 To find great low rates, please click below.